+1 310-633-5052 firstname.lastname@example.org

 Free shipping for orders over $200 in the USA, to all 50 states.
 Orders generally ship same day if ordered by 2PM PST.
 Low international shipping rates are available, just add the item to your cart and checkout to see rates.

 The Reefnet Fiber Optic Snoot prevents stray light from illuminating your subject or scene.
 The arms are centered over the strobes flash tube(s) and can also be easily manipulated for accurate subject illumination.
+It only includes one arm.
+A second arm is an additional.

 Please use the drop down menu above to select your strobe type.